frankiesned/Steam-Game-Popularity-Prediction-Model/README.md

 # Steam-Game-Popularity-Prediction-Model

 AI class project, first time using machine learning to predict game popularity from a Steam dataset.
+Used two models, decision tree and random forest.

 Slide presentation documenting outputs and findings.